 Once again He orients our freedom towards God, so that by offering Him our freedom, we unite with Him.
-The work of the new Adam presupposes the work of the new Eve, the Theotokos, who put right the wrong done by the old Eve.
+The work of the new Adam pre-supposes the work of the new Eve, the Theotokos who put right the wrong done by the old Eve.
 Eve drove Adam to disobedience.
-The new Eve, the Theotokos, can be perfected by his own efforts; defined by his own efforts; deified by his own efforts.
+The new Eve, the Theotokos, contributes to the incarnation of the new Adam who will guide the human race towards obedience to God.